To meet the requirements of the National Curriculum, all classes in Key Stage 1 and 2 follow topic themes.

 - The core values of our school

-Like all schools in England, we must follow the National Curriculum – it sets out subjects and content which we must teach.
+In following the National Curriculum – it sets out subjects and content which we must teach.
 Within this, however, there is flexibility so that we can interpret and plan to meet the needs and interests of our children now and for the future.
 The key aim for all our teaching and learning is to provide opportunities for all pupils to learn, to enjoy and to achieve.

 How we deliver our curriculum?